DevCPProcessor/stable_tokens_system/README.md

 2. address[] _stableTokens - the list of addresses of all stable tokens

-After Supplements.sol, stable tokens and DoES and UpES tokens are all deployed, PersonalConversion.sol should be deployed for each stable token token (5 deployments in total).
+After Supplements.sol, stable tokens and DoES and UpES tokens are all deployed, PersonalEthConversion.sol should be deployed for each stable token token (5 deployments in total).
 Also, PersonalTokenConversion.sol must be deployed 5 times for each listed token (5N deployments).
-Constructor parameters for PersonalConversion.sol are:
+Constructor parameters for PersonalEthConversion.sol are:
 1. _mainContractAddress - address of the Main.sol contract
 2. address _supplementsContractAddress - Supplements.sol contract address
 3. address _stableTokenAddress - specific stable token's address